Graham Williams

 GRAHAM WILLIAMS - OWNER

 OWNER BACKGROUND I grew up on our cattle, sheep and grain farm.
 My father and older brother taught me honesty, respect, hunting and firearms safety....
 To be a shooter I must be a responsible and law-abiding citizen my whole life.
-My career then became an Industrial Electrician and Instrumentation technician, which included being a member of the emergency response team at a number of refineries, oil & gas and mine sites.
-So, lots of procedures, hundreds of courses, including fire and rescue.
-Early on I traveled and hunted in South Africa and remote Zimbabwe, where I saw the professionalism of the adventure tourism and safari hunting industry, which planted the seed for my safari business in Australia.
+My career then became an Industrial Electrician and Instrumentation technician, including being a member of the Emergency response team at a number of refineries, oil & gas and mine sites.
+So, lots of procedures and responsibility.
+Early on I traveled and hunted in South Africa and remote Zimbabwe, witnessed excellent service in Africa, which planted the seed for my safari business in Australia.

 Starting in 1997 as Outback Expeditions then Australian Buffalo Hunters, for 28 years.
-I am very proud to have been the safari guide contractor for the Arnhem Land locally owned Gulin Gulin Buffalo Company for 19 years to 2019, often running 2x safari camps around Bulman, Weemol, Mt Jean, Mt Catt, Bonanza Valley, where we paid for every Buffalo or Scrub bull we ever shot.
-My personal hunting has taken me all over Australia, to New Zealand, Mozambique for Cape Buffalo, many South Africa hunting safaris for plains game, and back up on Elephant & Cape Buffalo, the Namibia Caprivi strip after Elephant, Hippo and Crocodile, stunning Kyrgyzstan after Ibex and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.
+I am very proud to have been the safari contractor to Gulin Gulin Buffalo Company for 19 years up to 2019, often with 2x camps around Bulman, Weemol, Mt Jean, Mt Catt, Bonanza Valley, and we have paid for every Buffalo etc we ever shot.
+My personal hunting has taken me all over Australia, to New Zealand, Mozambique for Cape Buffalo, many South Africa hunting safaris for plains game & back up on Elephant & Cape Buffalo, the Namibia Caprivi strip after Elephant, Hippo, Buffalo and Crocodile, stunning Kyrgyzstan after Ibex, Siberian Roebuck and Marco Polo, plus Hungary, Belgium, France and Spain for Ibex, Stag and Boar.

 My passion is all types of wilderness hunting.
-This business involves double the hours of a normal job, 5.30am to 11pm for 6 months, and the rest of the year is planning, conventions, schedules, flights, licensing, office work, then sorting supplies, vehicles, servicing, setting camps, trophy cleaning, exports, customer tasks, etc. About 1/4 of that time is hunting in the field.
+This business involves double the hours of a normal job.
+Planning, conventions, schedules, flights, licensing, office work, then sorting supplies, vehicles, servicing, setting camps, trophy cleaning, exports, customer tasks, etc. About 1/3 of that time is actual hunt guiding in the field.
 It has huge costs, the royalty fees are large, and hopefully a small wage at the end of season, many months away from home.
-So its a lifestyle job, apparently.
-Crazy, but it is my way of life; my reward is the enjoyment I get from helping international hunters achieve their dreams in another country.
+So it is a lifestyle job, my reward is helping international hunters achieve their dreams in another country.
 I am proud of our remote product, our service, and our team.
 Graham Williams.

 -------------------------------------